gael37/issue-tracker/README.md

 ### Regarding UX/UI

-I tried to implement as many loading spinners/skeletons as I could, and the app is fully responsive.
+I tried to implement as many loading spinners/skeletons as I could and the app is fully responsive.

 ## Why this project?
 Challenges?